Cosmology of Cubic Poincar\'e Gauge gravity: Cosmological analysis

 where each of the $C_{i}'s$ has a clear physical meaning, $C_{1}$ and $C_{3}$ modify the gravitational coupling, $C_{2}$ is an effective 'spatial curvature' term and $C_{4}$ alters the radiation energy density, all coming due to the presence of hypermomentum.

 In this scenario, we allow $C_1$ and $C_2$ to vary freely, while fixing $C_3 = 1$.
 The latter acts merely as a normalization constant for the gravitational sector and does not restrict additional deviations, which can still be captured through $C_1$.
 We also set $C_4$ such that the total effective radiation term matches the standard one.
+The $\Lambda$CDM limit occurs for the setting where $C_1$and $C_2$ tends to zero.

 Therefore, the free parameters in this setup are $H_0$, $\Omega_{m,0}$ (associated with the matter energy density), the model parameters $C_1$ and $C_2$, and the equation of state parameter $w$, which remains independent due to the separate conservation of the fluid and hypermomentum components.
 In addition, the nuisance parameter $M$ is included in the MCMC analysis.
 The resulting posterior distributions and parameter correlations are shown in Fig.~\ref{fig:branch_2}.
 As expected, the inclusion of the SN dataset shifts the preferred $H_0$ toward higher values, while the CC+DESI data favours slightly lower values.
 The combined dataset yields constraints that lie between these two tendencies.